 2. There’s No Market Fit

 It seems strange that a business would fail because there wasn’t a market fit.
 It begs the question: didn’t the founder do any up-front research first?
 Surprisingly, many startups fall in love with their idea while forgoing the finer details.
 Important first steps, like getting feedback from family, friends, potential clients and users simply never happens.
 In a recent study, 42% of failed startups blamed product-market fit.
-Lack of product-market fit could include misunderstanding customers’ true need, missing the window on relevancy, or expecting too much from customers.
+Lack of product-market fit could include misunderstanding customers’ true needs, missing the window on relevancy, or expecting too much from customers.
 Such errors could be fatal for a startup.

 While a select few Canadian entrepreneurs put in the time to do some market research, and find out if there is an actual need or any viable market share, sadly many others jump in feet first with little to no research or true understanding of their market and quickly get disillusioned in the process.
 Once disillusionment sets in, any bump in the road can lead to a company fizzling out, and usually those bumps are related to cash flow.